 Receiving my B.A. from Howard Payne University (Brownwood, TX) in 1994 and my M.A. from Tarleton State University (Stephenville, TX) in 2000 helped prepare me to be an effective and knowledgable English teacher.
 I began teaching in 1996 while still working on my Master’s Thesis.
 For the past nineteen years I have actively taught and tutored students from a variety of grade levels through a wide assortment of courses, preps, and materials.
 Throughout this time, the one thing that has become apparent to me is that every student is capable of learning and doing well, and that there is never only one way to cover the material.
 As such, I work hard to find what works best for my students and reach them through their own interests and by making the subject as fun as possible.
 I particularly enjoy watching that lightbulb come on for the first time in the eyes of a student who didn’t think they would ever “get it.”
 When I’m not working, I enjoy spending time with my family, taking in a good movie, or working/playing outdoors.
 I hope we can work together to see to it that you are successful and doing your best possible work.

-Howard Payne University - BA, English
+Undergraduate Degree: Howard Payne University - Bachelor in Arts, English

-Tarleton State University - MA, English
+Graduate Degree: Tarleton State University - Master of Arts, English

 SAT Composite: 770

 Family, Tennis, Movies, Construction Projects, Reading